 Errors

-As part of your application's default initializers, a ./config/errors.lua
+As part of your application's default initializers, a ./config/errors.lua file has been generated for you.

 This is what a simple error file looks like: